mcagov/waves-app/README.md

 The changes that the submission will perform are stored as JSON objects in submission#changeset.
 If the submission is associated with a registered vessel, the 'current information' will be stored as JSON objects in submission#changeset.
 These JSON objects are mounted with the `VirtualModel` class and exposed by the submission as: `submission.vessel`, etc.

+Note: Don't use changeset as a miscellaneous data store.
+I just got burned trying to store `linkable_ref_no` in the changeset before the `Builder::SubmissionBuilder` had run.
+Consequently, the changeset didn't get populated.

 ##### Payments
 Payments come in two flavours and have a polymorphic association with the `Payment` model.
 1. World Pay Payments (online)